openequella/openequella.github.io/guides/SearchingUserGuide.md

 * Filter by status—select a status from the drop-down list (All statuses, Draft, Live, Rejected, Moderating, Archived, Suspended, Deleted, Review or Personal).
 Check the ‘Only show items in moderation’ checkbox to display resources currently in the moderation workflow.
 (That is, resources with the status of Moderating or Rejected.)
 Only available for Moderation queue and All resources.

 ## My tasks
 My Tasks lists any tasks that require moderation by the currently logged in user.
-The My tasks page is accessed by selecting the Tasks icon at the top-right of any EQUELLA page.
+The My tasks page is accessed by selecting the Tasks icon at the top-right of any openEQUELLA page.

 A search text box is displayed at the top of the page to enter keyword searches, and each result displays the following:
 * Title—the name of the resource.
 Select this link to go to the Task: Edit Document page.